Luka-sama/draco-ts/README.md

 ```
 You can change the connection data, the logger options (see the logger documentation for details) or the locale.

-* Create database schema and seed database with `node dist/seeder`

 PhpStorm setup
 ------------
 PhpStorm is recommended to edit the project.